Mobile Phone Help & Support

 Always ensure you contact the relevant authorities to report your stolen or missing mobile phone, as handsets are often recovered and returned to their owners if reported.
 If you have a mobile phone insurance policy, you will require a Police Report reference number for insurance claim purposes.

-112 is the International GSM standard emergency service number for use within any GSM coverage area worldwide.
-If you are outside of your Service Provider's GSM coverage area in Australia, 112 will attempt to connect to another network that has coverage available in the area you are in.
+is the international GSM standard emergency service number for use within any GSM coverage area worldwide.
+If you are outside of your Service Provider's GSM coverage area in Australia, 112 will attempt to connect to another that has coverage available in the area you are in.
 If you are within a GSM coverage area overseas, your call will automatically transfer to that country's emergency service number.
-Dialling 112 will attempt to connect you, even if your handset does not have a SIM card and regardless of any phone security settings.
+Dialling will attempt to connect you even it your handset does not have a SIM card and regardless of any phone security.